-It all started a few months ago, when I got an email from the EC-Council, that (once again) congratulated me on passing the CEH exam.
-As I scored high enough (91%) on the CEH Ansi exam, I was gifted with a CEH (Practical) exam voucher.
+It all started a few months after passing the CEH.
+I received an email from the EC-Council, once again congratulating me on my achievement.
+They informed me that due to my high score (91%) on the CEH Ansi exam, I was being gifted a voucher for the CEH (Practical) exam.
 As the discount was significant, and the Practical voucher was way cheaper than the “classic” exam, I’ve decided to take a risk and to try to pass the CEH Practical.
-And now here I am – sharing my CEH Practical review with you.

 Everyone having enough dedication and being patient enough has a chance to achieve anything.
-However, it is crucial to understand your potential and to decide if you are willing to put the effort to gain the experience you set as a milestone.
-If you are just starting in cyber security, you might want to get solid IT basics before taking the CEH (Practical) exam.
+However, it’s crucial to understand your potential and decide if you’re willing to put in the effort to gain the necessary experience.
+If you’re new to cybersecurity, it might be beneficial to establish a solid foundation in IT before attempting the CEH (Practical) exam.

-In this article, I am going to share my personal CEH Practical experience that will provide you with some resources on how you can get ready for the exam However, tips and references from me might or might not be enough for you to pass the CEH Practical.
-As everyone has varying skills, experience, and IT backgrounds, there is no magic book or course that would guarantee that you will pass.
+In this article, I’ll be sharing my personal experience with the CEH Practical, providing you with resources to help you prepare for the exam.
+However, please note that my tips and references may or may not be sufficient for you to pass the CEH Practical.
+Since everyone has different skills, experiences, and IT backgrounds, there is no magic book or course that guarantees success.

 - I am graduate of Vilnius University where, during the IT studies, I gained pretty strong basics of many IT areas (programming, networking, cybersecurity, etc.)

-- Currently I am working as a penetration tester, and I have more than 2 years of experience working as a QA engineer, and as a penetration tester.
+- At the time I passed the CEH Practical, I was working as a penetration tester, and I had more than 2 years of experience working as a QA engineer, and as a penetration tester.

-- I am holding CompTIA Security+, and CEH certificates.
+- I held CompTIA Security+, and CEH certificates.

-- During the last 2+ years I spend a lot of my free time learning various cybersecurity topics.
+- During the last 2+ years before the date, I spend a lot of my free time learning various cybersecurity topics.

-- Las year I had participated in an international cyber exercise, that was 2 weeks length.
+- I participated in an international cyber exercise organized by the military

 As I had different experiences in IT areas, I am familiar with a variety of different things.
 Even though the background helped me to prepare for the exam more easily, the great news is that even if you do have less experience than me, with enough effort, you will be able to pass the CEH Practical.